emma-campbell/codegarden/README.md

 ![Home](blog_home.png)

-My personal portfolio and blog interwebs existence.
+My personal internet existence.
 A codegarden is a digital space for a developer to grow and nourish themselves into the best programmer they can be.

 ## What's it Built With?